wubudubulubb/dependency-visualizer/README.md

 Then:

-1. Click "Select Project Root" to choose your Python project directory.
+1. Click "Select Project Root" to choose your Python project directory (**See Important Note above**).
 2. Optionally adjust the "Exclude Patterns".
 3. Click "Load / Refresh" to generate and display the graph.
 4. Interact with the graph using the mouse actions described in Features.